Grinis Research Intelligence & Technologies

 Roland Grinis

 Roland studied Maths at Oxford, Cambridge and Imperial.
 He worked in the financial industry as a quantitative developer building models for interest rates exotic derivatives and optimization algorithms for initial margins.
-His research interests lie in Mathematical & Computational Physics, Finance, Monte-Carlo Methods and Non-linear Programming.
+His research interests lie in Geometry, PDEs, Computational Physics and Finance